 Closed areas: Contact your nearest FWC Law Enforcement office for local restrictions.

-License requirement: Recreational saltwater fishing license (resident or non-resident), unless a recreational saltwater fishing license exemption applies.
+License requirement: Recreational saltwater fishing license (resident or non-resident), unless exempt.

 *View the full Recreational Shrimping Restrictions.